Office of the Dean of the Conservatory

 Contact: Roy Fuccio, or call (440-775-6694)

-The Oberlin College Choir is made up of both voice majors & talented singers from both the College and other majors within the Conservatory, and performs a wide variety of a cappella and accompanied music.
-OCC is required for voice majors in their first two years.
+The Oberlin College Choir (OCC) is made up of both voice majors and talented singers from both the College of Arts and Sciences and other majors within the Conservatory.
+The choir performs a wide variety of a cappella and accompanied music.
+OCC is required for voice majors during their first two years.
 Auditions take place during Orientation and the weekend before classes begin.
-Audition information and sign-up is available at OCC Audition Sign Up.
+Audition information and a sign-up form is available at OCC Audition Sign Up.

 Instructor: Weedie Braimah

-This annual audition is required for all conservatory and arts and science students interested in playing with the Oberlin Jazz Ensemble.
+This annual audition is required for all conservatory and arts and science students interested in playing with the Oberlin Jazz Ensemble (OJE), a.k.a.
+Big Band.
 Audition sign-up sheets, and audition/placement results are posted outside Kohl 200-A. Students will meet and play for faculty in a relaxed setting.

-The personnel of the Big Band/OJE (Oberlin Jazz Ensemble) is established by the director of the group based on the needs of the ensemble and the fulfillment of curricular requirements for jazz majors.
+The personnel of the OJE is established by the director of the group based on the needs of the ensemble and the fulfillment of curricular requirements for jazz majors.

-Jazz majors are required to participate in the placement rehearsal/auditions for Oberlin Jazz Ensemble, which takes place the first week of the fall semester.
+Jazz Division majors are required to participate in the placement rehearsal/audition for Oberlin Jazz Ensemble, which takes place the first week of the fall semester.

-Non-jazz majors must pre-audition in order to attend the OJE placement audition.
+Non-jazz majors must pre-audition to attend the OJE placement audition.
 The audition (held only once each year during the fall semester) is held the first week of the fall semester.

-All non-jazz majors who have successfully passed the pre-audition must attend the first rehearsal of the fall semester (or the first rehearsal of the spring semester if the intent is to participate in the spring.)
-Priority is given to those students needing to fulfill their jazz requirements.
+All non-jazz majors who have successfully passed the pre-audition must attend the first rehearsal of the fall semester (or the first rehearsal of the spring semester if participating in the spring).
+Priority is given to those students fulfilling their jazz requirements.
 Other seats of the ensemble are filled based on the needs of the group.

 • Jazz Large & Small Ensemble Auditions — Use your Oberlin email to access audition information.
 Signups and placement results for jazz and non-jazz majors are posted outside the Kohl Building 200-A.

 Auditions are not required to participate in Musical Union.
-Conservatory and arts and sciences students may register online without consent prior to the add/drop deadline.
-Individual times will be scheduled for placement outside of Bibbins 219 during the first week of classes.
+Conservatory and College of Arts and Sciences students may register online without consent prior to the add/drop deadline.
+Individual times will be scheduled for placement during the first week of classes.
 Rehearsals begin the second week of classes.

 Performers interested in playing piano in a small ensemble group should visit our Small Ensembles section for details.

-For information on piano lessons, explore our Secondary Lessons section or contact Andrea McAlister .
+For information on secondary piano lessons, explore Secondary Lessons webpage or contact Andrea McAlister.

 If you are participating in any of these ensembles, you must register, add, or drop before the add/drop deadline via OberView/Banner Self-Serve.
 Some ensembles require consent from the instructor.
-While you may be “consented,” or “added to a list,” you will not be “automatically registered” for any courses in the conservatory; except incoming conservatory students who will be pre-registered first semester only - if applicable.
+While you may be “consented,” or “added to a list,” students are not automatically registered for any course in the Conservatory, except for incoming Conservatory students who will be pre-registered prior to their first semester only, if applicable.

-Please confirm this registration on OberView/Banner Self-Serve or print a copy of your schedule prior to the add/drop deadline and see your instructor, or the Office of the Registrar if you experience problems.
+Please confirm your registration on OberView/Banner Self-Serve.
+You may print a copy of your schedule prior to the add/drop deadline and see your instructor.
+If you experience problems, contact the Office of the Registrar .